fkie-cad/bountyhunter/README.md

 - Exfil staged directory

 As we can see, the resulting attack chain is more sophisticated and more realistic because the exfiltrated directory is not empty.
-Furthermore, the planner automatically stops the operation after executing the goal ability, compared to the Look Ahead that continued with collecting and staging files after already exfiltrating.
+Furthermore, the planner automatically stops the operation after executing the goal ability, compared to the Look-Ahead Planner that continued with collecting and staging files after already exfiltrating.

-# Initial Access Agendas
+## Initial Access Agendas

 Initial Access Agendas are predefined ability chains that the Bounty Hunter uses during the Initial Access phase.
 After scanning the potential targets, the agendas help the planner decide how to continue the operation.